brian-watkins/elm-spec/README.md

 ## Getting Started

-1. Create a directory for your specs and initialize a new elm app with `elm init`.
+1. Create a directory called `specs` for your specs and change into that directory.

+2. Initialize a new elm app with `elm init`.
 Add your program's source directory to the `source-directories` field of `elm.json`.

-2. Install elm-spec: `elm install brian-watkins/elm-spec`.
+3. Install elm-spec: `elm install brian-watkins/elm-spec`.

-3. Install any other dependencies your app needs.
+4. Install any other dependencies your app needs.

-3. Add a file called `Runner.elm` to your specs src directory.
+5. Add a file called `Runner.elm` to your specs src directory.
 It should look something like this:

 ```
 port module Runner exposing (program, browserProgram)